We explain why your credit score might not be as high as you'd like it to be, and give you 10 simple steps to help you

 For a better credit score, try not to use too much of your available credit.
 Keeping your credit card utilisation low, preferably under 50%, shows lenders that you can manage your credit sensibly.
 You can see how much of your credit you’ve used by logging in to your ClearScore account.

 3. Fix mistakes on your report

 4. Get on the electoral roll

-Getting on the Electoral Roll (also known as the electoral register) can help improve the way you're viewed by lenders, and boost your chances of getting accepted for credit.
-This is because credit reference agencies verify who you are, and makes you appear more stable to lenders.
-You can register here.
+Getting on the electoral roll (also known as the electoral register) can help improve the way you're viewed by lenders, and boost your chances of getting accepted for credit.
+This is because credit reference agencies are able to verify who you are, and it therefore makes you appear more stable to lenders.
+You can register for the electoral roll here.
 If you’re not sure if you’re registered, you’ll need to check with your local authority which you can do here.